Chelsea Grin

 Chelsea Grin is an American deathcore band from Salt Lake City, Utah.
 Formed in 2007, the group have released two EPs and seven full-length albums.
-Since 2018, no original members remain in the band.
+Since 2018, no founding members remain in the band.
+Despite not being in the original line-up, bassist David Flinn has been the only constant member on all the group's studio albums.

 Chelsea Grin was originally founded under the name Ahaziah.
 The lineup for Ahaziah included vocalist Alex Koehler, guitarist Chris Kilbourn, bassist Austin Marticorena and lead guitarist Michael Stafford.
 Marticorena introduced Andrew Carlston to Chelsea Grin and assisted in rewriting their songs as well as the creation of new material as they changed the name to Chelsea Grin soon after.